 Greenwich in full blossom end of April

-In March you can enjoy daffodils in and around the Royal Palaces and Naval Colleges.
+In March you can enjoy daffodils in and around the Royal Palaces and Naval College.
 It isn’t a bad compromise.

 Daffodils in and around Greenwich in March